Imperialism is the extension of a country or empire’s power and influence through cultural, political, or military force.

 Time Period: 2022

 For a more recent and specific example of imperialism, we can look to the invasion of Ukraine.
-This invasion is widely believed to be an attempt by Russia to expand its sphere of influence and control into Eastern Europe.
+This invasion is widely believed to be an attempt by Russia to expand its sphere of influence and impose its culture on Eastern Europe.
 The annexation of Crimea in 2014 was the first step in this process, followed by an attempt to take Kiev in early 2022.

 9. William the Conqueror